TeamRocket42/Masterball/README.md

 Use it as much as you want, but we are at 42 so .. be sure to understand and know how to reproduce these tests yourself.
 No scripty-kids here!

+⚠️ Run the update.sh script sometimes, just in case
 ⚠️ If you see errors just e-mail us at ldallend@student.42.fr

 ## Damn !
 What is this awesoooooome program ?